signadot/routesapi/README.md

 Effective use of the Routes API requires an understanding of [Sandbox Routing](docs/sandbox-routing.md).

-NOTE: this is currently in preview mode, there is no Signadot Operator >= v0.14.2 at the time of making this repository public.
-It will be coming soon!

 ## Routeserver

 The Signadot Operator packages a routeserver deployment and service in the